LexGLUE: A Benchmark Dataset for Legal Language Understanding in English: Other Tasks and Datasets Considered

-We primarily considered including the Contract Understanding Atticus Dataset (CUAD) \cite{Hendrycks2021CUAD}, an expertly curated dataset that comprises 510 contracts annotated with 41 valuable contractual insights (e.g., agreement date, parties, governing law, etc.).
+We considered including the Contract Understanding Atticus Dataset (CUAD) \cite{Hendrycks2021CUAD}, an expertly curated dataset that comprises 510 contracts annotated with 41 valuable contractual insights (e.g., agreement date, parties, governing law).
 The task is formulated as a SQUAD-like question answering task, where given a \emph{question} (the name of an insight) and a \emph{paragraph} from the contract, the model has to identify the answer span in the paragraph.\footnote{The question mostly resembles a \emph{prompt}, rather than a natural question, as there is a closed set of 41 alternatives.} The original dataset follows the SQUAD v2.0 setting, including unanswerable questions.
-Following the SQUAD v1.1 \cite{rajpurkar-etal-2016-squad} setting, we simplified the task by removing all unanswerable pairs (question, paragraph).
-The information in the original dataset is very sparse leading to a vast majority of unanswerable pairs.
-We also excluded all annotations that exceeded 128 full words to alleviate the imbalance between short and long answers.
+Following SQUAD v1.1 \cite{rajpurkar-etal-2016-squad}, we simplified the task by removing all unanswerable pairs (question, paragraph), which are the majority in the original dataset.
+We also excluded pairs whose answers exceeded 128 full words to alleviate the imbalance between short and long answers.
 We then re-split the dataset chronologically into training (5.2k, 1994--2019), development (572, 2019--2020), and test (604, 2020) sets.

 Following \citet{devlin-etal-2019-bert}, and similarly to \citet{Hendrycks2021CUAD}, for each training (or test) instance, we consider pairs that consist of a question and a paragraph, separated by the special delimiter token \sep.
 The top-level representations $[h_1, \dots, h_N]$ of the tokens of the paragraph are fed into a linear layer to obtain two logits per token (for the token being the start or end of the answer span), which are then passed through a softmax activation (separately for start and end) to obtain probability distributions.
 The tokens with the highest start and end probabilities are selected as boundaries of the answer span.
-We evaluated performance with token-level F1 score, similar to SQUAD.
+We evaluated performance with token-level F1 score, similarly to SQUAD.